 When we’re behind the wheel, it can be tempting to take a phone call or to send a quick text.
 However, distracted driving can lead to severe and even fatal automobile accidents.
 Did you know that your eyes are off the road for an average of five seconds every time you send a text?
 According to NHTSA, the National Highway Traffic Safety Administration, if you’re driving at about 55 miles per hour, five seconds is “enough time to cover the length of a football field blindfolded.”

-Driving distractions often lead to devastating car accidents.
+Driving distractions often lead to devastating car accidents (does your vehicle need a tow?).
 When a driver is distracted and causes an accident, that driver may have been behaving negligently.
 If another driver’s negligence has caused personal injuries to you or a loved one, we can help.The NHTSA has recently launched a distracted driving campaign intended to educate Americans about the serious dangers of texting while driving.

 In general, distracted driving can include many different kinds of activities, such as texting, talking on a cell phone, eating or drinking, reading maps, using a GPS system, changing an audio CD, and even talking to other passengers.
 However, texting while driving is one of the most frequent causes of distracted driving accidents.
 Some key facts and statistics about distracted driving include the following: